balaji-b-v/mm-intl-tel-input/README.md

 The MIT License (MIT)

-Copyright (c) 2016 Slava Fomin II, BETTER SOLUTIONS
+Copyright (c) 2017 Balaji Venkatesh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal